bjafl-sps/PROG-101/Docs/0_Intro.md

-# Introduction to Programming for Young Students
+# PROG101: Introduction to Programming

 Hey there! 🌟 Are you ready to embark on an amazing journey into the world of programming?
 Imagine having the power to tell your computer exactly what to do, like a magical spell that makes things happen on the screen!